 The volatile security situation makes it increasingly difficult for humanitarian workers to access the people most in need, only making needs more acute in these hard-to-reach communities.
 As humanitarian access becomes more challenging, adherence to the humanitarian principles of humanity, impartiality, neutrality and independence remains paramount.

 Since 2014, the European Union has allocated more than €120 million in humanitarian aid for people in need in Burkina Faso, including €11.45 million mobilised in 2020.

-Since 2007, the European Union has allocated more than €165 million in humanitarian aid for Burkina Faso, with €16.1 million in 2018.
-The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) has three priorities in the country: providing humanitarian aid, protection and basic services to refugees, internally displaced people and host populations affected by ongoing armed conflict; addressing the food and nutritional crisis; and building the capacity of local organisations to prepare for and respond to emergencies.
+The EU’s humanitarian action in the country focuses on 3 priorities: providing humanitarian aid to internally displaced people and host populations affected by the ongoing armed conflict; addressing the food and nutritional crisis; and building the capacity of local organisations to prepare for and respond to emergencies.